[and] a powerful flame came out of the earth […] (2019)

 2. Similarly, turn off the lock screen function to prevent the screen from shutting down after a given duration as it is essential for the stopwatch to be visible throughout the duration of the performance.
 It is also essential, if using electronic mobile devices, to ensure that the battery is appropriately charged to meet the demands of rehearsals and/or performance.

 Personal practice is undertaken as usual.
 Once the player has command of the musical material, continued practice with the stopwatch and timecode will ensure familiarity playing as closely as possible to timecode in preparation for effective delivery and combination with other multi-tempi musical strata in performance.

 All dynamics are expressed as absolute values, meaning any range between pppp and ffff is notated to represent the quietest and loudest sounds possible as produced by that particular instrument.
 There is no consideration for relative dynamics.
-The composers has balanced the absolute dynamics of the pieces being mindful of the overall balance outcome in performance.
+The composer has balanced the absolute dynamics of the piece being mindful of the overall balance in performance.

 Each player is responsible for shaping their performance and being both a soloist and part of the orchestral sound-world.
 It is important to shape your performance by observing the full dramatic potential of the dynamics of your part and listening to what others are doing, finding the aural connections, of which there are many, and playing into these, not in a forced way, but as a mindful act of communication across the orchestra.